News category: Grants

 Posted on 27 January 2014

-Carl Randall’s ‘Hibakusha Portraits’ (a series of 6 portraits drawings of survivors of the atomic bomb in Hiroshima), are now part of the permanent collection of University College London Museum.
+Carl Randall’s ‘Hibakusha Portraits’ (a series of 6 drawings of survivors of the atomic bomb in Hiroshima), are now part of the permanent collection of University College London Museum.
 The drawings were inspired by John Hersey’s book ‘Hiroshima’, in which the American journalist interviewed 6 survivors just after the atomic bomb was dropped.
 Carl’s set of 6 portraits are intended as a visual equivalent of Hersey’s documentary account.

 Calling out for volunteers who would like to help with the Fukushima Youth Sinfonietta school children in late March, early April 2014